Mission Statement:

 Waste disposal

-We endeavour to minimize waste creation by
+To minimize waste creation we

-• Recycling paper/cardboard, plastic, glass, cans/tins, printer cartridges, batteries
+• Recycling paper/cardboard, plastic, glass, cans/tins, printer cartridges, batteries etc.

 • Sending correspondence and booking confirmation forms by email

-• Disposing of low-energy bulbs responsibly
+• Dispose of low-energy bulbs responsibly

 • Banned disposable BBQ’s from the campsite